The Committees will help EAROPH to achieve its existing objectives:

 - The Chairperson will be responsible for reporting progress to the international office.

-- Each representatives shall be an expert or looking to develop their skills in the relevant field (i.e. sustainable planning and development, affordable housing, climate change and disaster resilience, social and community development, green technology, smart cities or sustainable infrastructure development and asset management).
+- Each representative shall be an expert or looking to develop their skills in the relevant field (i.e. sustainable planning and development, affordable housing, climate change and disaster resilience, social and community development, green technology, smart cities or sustainable infrastructure development and asset management).

 - Social Justice and Young Professional Group Committee will include predominantly young EAROPH members.

 - Meetings will be scheduled in alignment with the work plan and agreed at the outset.